Skip to Content

 ...

-To update the PairSpaces CLI visit Installing and download the latest version.
+To update the PairSpaces CLI repeat the installation steps to download the latest version.

 Signing In